BradGaddis/ai2ai/README.md

 ```

-You must store the path to your model in `models` directory, unless you want don't use the default
+You must store the path to your local model in the `/models` directory, unless you want don't use the default

 A GPU is not necessary to use this thanks to the great folks over at [llama.cpp](https://github.com/ggerganov/llama.cpp).
 You will need to install llama-cpp-python, however.